aguimorefran/BigPlant/README.md

 After hours of hours of reviewing IoT platforms I made up my mind with ThingSpeak.
 It's very simple to use and to upload the data.
 Also you can use MatLab to contrast data, make analysis and cool graphs.
 Who doesn't love graphs?

 This is the TS page for this project: https://thingspeak.com/channels/440044

+### TODO
+Implement a basic web page with the ESP-01 to interact with and build a basic app to send and receive the data directly on the phone.